-(A) - Making the abstract tangible Unplugged activities can help learners understand abstract concepts through physical objects that can be touched, manipulated.
-By providing a physical representation, the learner can point to and ask the question at the level of the analogy rather than having to fully verbalise it at the technical level.
-Can be of great benefit to learners with communication or learning difficulties who find abstract concepts difficult and require a multimodal approach Unplugged activities can include a range of sensory approaches, from physical movement to music, and from manipulating objects to drawing pictures
+Making the abstract tangible Unplugged activities can help learners understand abstract concepts through physical objects that can be touched and/or manipulated.
+By providing a physical representation, the learner can point to and ask the question at the level of the analogy rather than having to fully verbalise it at the technical level Can be of great benefit to learners with communication or learning difficulties who find abstract concepts difficult and require a multimodal approach.
+Unplugged activities can include a range of sensory approaches, from physical movement to music and from manipulating objects to drawing pictures .

-(B) - Harnessing authentic and familiar contexts Teachers can use familiar contexts to teach new concepts and knowledge through unplugged activities.
-For example, you can introduce count-controlled loops through dance, or create search algorithms to match up odd socks.
-Topics can be set in a context that relates to a student's interests and pre-existing knowledge and understanding, then that interest can drive their learning.
+Harnessing authentic and familiar contexts Teachers can use familiar contexts to teach new concepts and knowledge through unplugged activities.
+For example, you can introduce count-controlled loops through dance.
+Topics can be set in a context that relates to a student's interests and pre-existing knowledge and understanding.
+Then that interest can drive their learning.

 Generalising knowledge - making links Teachers need to spend time helping students connect new knowledge, skills and strategies to different contexts rather than expecting that transfer will happen spontaneously.
 An explicit link needs to be made between the unplugged activity and the computational model that it is helping to describe.
-This is good practice for all learners, but some learners with SEN may need extra support to make the connection.
+This is good practice for all learners but some learners with SEN may need extra support to make the connection.
 For example: